-Governor Proposes Minor Amendment to Legislation that Makes Utility-Scale Batteries a By-Right Use
+UPDATE: GA Accepts Governor’s Minor Amendments to Legislation that Makes Utility-Scale Batteries a By-Right Use

 VACo opposed the legislation and requested a veto.

-Without the requirement for an applicant to seek a host siting agreement, and because of loss in revenue due to state-mandated exemption from local taxes, counties cannot adequately address limited resources of their fire departments and public safety operations who must be familiar with the layouts and protocols for each site and have adequate resources to respond to fire and emergency calls.
+Without the ability to alter … payment obligations, financial commitments, or other terms contained in the existing special exception associated with the siting agreement for the approved solar project …, and because of loss in revenue due to state-mandated exemption from local taxes, counties cannot adequately address limited resources of their fire departments and public safety operations who must be familiar with the layouts and protocols for each site and have adequate resources to respond to fire and emergency calls.

 VACo Contact: Joe Lerch, AICP